-Kristen specializes in working with the LGBTQ community, kink-aware issues (fetishes), non-consensual sex, sexual abuse, premature ejaculation, body image issues, and more.
+Kristen specializes in working with the LGBTQ+ community, kink-aware issues (fetishes), premature ejaculation, erectile dysfunction, low libido, and more.
 Please see Specialties for a complete list of topics that are within Kristen’s scope.

 Can I use insurance to pay for my therapy sessions?

-Unfortunately, Kristen does not accept medical insurance at this time.
+Unfortunately, Kristen does not accept medical insurance.
 All fees are due at the time of service.
 Many people do not wish to disclose their sexual issues to their insurance provider.
 Additionally, insurance companies typically do not cover sexually related diagnoses.
 If you choose to submit a claim to your insurance, Kristen can provide you documentation of all attended sessions and fees paid.

 Do you prescribe medications?